edgeworx/docs/content/en/docs/apps/docker-to-edgeworx.md

 ## Ports

 We use the -p flag to map the port number of a container to the port number of the Docker host via the Docker command line.
-It is equally simple to expose ports in an Darcy Cloud YAML configuration file
+It is equally simple to expose ports in an Edgeworx Cloud YAML configuration file

 ### Docker Run Command